-There are 4 separate appointments, all located at OSU’s main campus.
-Each appointment lasts approximately 3 to 4.5 hours.
+There are approximately 4 separate appointments, all located at OSU’s main campus.
+Each appointment lasts around 3 to 4.5 hours.

 Neurocognitive Assessment: Administered in-person on an iPad.
 Involves many small tasks designed to assess cognitive variables like memory, executive functioning, and attention.